 On Android you can swipe down then up in one gesture to cycle between TalkBack navigation options.
 Options include characters, words, lines, paragraphs, headings, controls and links.
 Once an option is selected, such as headings, a single swipe either up or down moves focus between each heading.
 For more information visit navigating your device with TalkBack.

-Android TalkBack gestures can vary between versions so it is always worth following the TalkBack tutorial available in accessibility options in settings. iOS VoiceOver also has a built-in tutorial in settings.
+Android TalkBack gestures can vary between versions, and between different devices, so it is always worth following the TalkBack tutorial available in accessibility options in settings. iOS VoiceOver also has a built-in tutorial in settings.

 Speech output rate